konstanciaa/ukrainian-cafe/README.md

 Field of the green wheat near Kitsman, Chernivtsi region - photo: Max Kozmenko

+##### Django Documentation
+  - Read through the django documentation multiple times when trying to implement models and other content.

+##### Bootstrap Documentation
+  - Used for reference throughout css styles.

+##### Code Institute
+  - Course content for portfolio project 4 helped greatly in being able to complete this project.
+  - I found the walkthroughs informative and well paced.
+  - Initial structure based heavily on the CI walkthrough until I got more comfortable with the framework and started to make it my own.

+##### Alan Bushell and Renata Lantos
+Both [Alan Bushell's](https://github.com/Alan-Bushell/la-cocina-del-diablo/) and [Renata Lantos's](https://github.com/renatalantos/booking-system/) projects helped me to understand how to implement booking system model and form in my project.

+<a name="acknowlegements"></a>

+## Acknowledgements

+#### Brian O'Hare
+My mentor who provided me with constructive feedback  and guidance throughout the project.

+#### The tutors at Code institute
+To all the tutors in CI, thank you for your help.
+Special shout outs to Kevin, Sean, Oisin, Alan.

 **Bugs**
 1. When I upload an image in "Add Specials" form, the image won't show up.